-Regardless of contract type, ownership type, etc., it is essential that organizations have access to liquidity either through days cash on hand or via a third party.
+Regardless of contract type or ownership type (for-profit or nonprofit), it is essential that organizations have access to liquidity, either through direct cash on hand or via third-party support.

 Third-party sources of liquidity may include:

 - A parent or affiliate organization's legal guarantee to fund operating shortfalls.

 - A parent or affiliate organization's history of funding operating shortfalls without a guarantee ("moral obligation").

 - Foundations.

 - Annual subsidies.

 - Annual appropriation from Congress.

 - Owner/limited partners.